 Tulsa County Officials Respond to the Historic COVID-19 Virus Health Crisis By RON PETERS Tulsa County Commissioner Never before in Tulsa County history has the entire community been faced with a public health crisis like the COVID-19 virus.
 As the virus has swept across our state, elected officials of Tulsa County have been responding to ensure that we can continue to serve and protect our county citizens.
 County government is an essential service and the Board of County Commissioners and our employees as well as other elected officials have taken decisive action along with the governor, private sector and nonprofits to respond to the crisis.
 Board of County Commissioners Before the state legislature recessed, a bill was passed providing flexibility to the county when public meetings are held.
 Under the new law, county meetings can now be streamed live to avoid large attendance at the meetings while allowing elected officials to attend remotely.
-County public meetings, including those of the Board of County Commissioners, can now be accessed through social media (look for posts the day before highlighting the audio streaming link).
-Agendas and meeting minutes can be found at www.tulsacounty.org/Tulsacounty/agenda.aspx Sheriff The Tulsa County Sheriffs Foundation, Inc. partnered with several local restaurants to pay for meals for those who have lost their jobs and/or had their income reduced and are struggling to feed their families.
-The Sheriffs Foundation funded six area restaurants which provided meals each day for two weeks Parks Department The Parks Department re-
+County public meetings, including those of the Board of County Commissioners, can now be accessed through social media (look for posts the day before highlighting the audio streaming link). can be found at www.tulsacounty.org/Tulsacounty/agenda.aspx Sheriff dation, Inc. partnered with several local restaurants to pay for meals for those who have lost their jobs and/or had their income reduced and are struggling to feed their families.
+The Sheriffs Foundation funded six area restaurants which provided meals each day for two weeks

-GTR Media Group pho SURVEYING THE SITUATION: Tulsa County Parks Director Vince Trinidad, left, and Tulsa County Commissioner Ron Peters survey the situation in the playground area of LaFortune Park recently during the Coronavirus epidemic. duced office hours, allowing employees to work remotely from home where possible.
+SURVEYING THE SITUATION: Tulsa County Parks Director Vince Trinidad, left, and Tulsa County Commissioner Ron Peters survey the situation in the playground area of LaFortune Park recently during the Coronavirus epidemic. duced office hours, allowing employees to work remotely from home where possible.
 Essential Parks and Golf Course staff, before being forced to close, rotated to ensure that they were able to provide a safe outdoor environment for the citizens of Tulsa County.
-Based upon the recommendations from the Tulsa City County Health Department and the Tulsa Area Emergency Management Agency the recreation centers closed to the public when the Center for Disease Control guidelines reduced gatherings to 10 or less.
-Court Services The Court Services Department provides vital services for the court system.
-Though many of the court's dockets have been suspended, the Court Services staff is still responsible for supervising and monitoring court ordered conditions to be followed by defendants who have been released from jail on any type of bond.
-Court Services also continues to support the work of the Drug, Mental Health, and Veterans courts and the Women in Recovery program.
+Based upon the recommendations from the Tulsa City County Health Department and The Court Services Department work of the Drug, Mental Health, and Veterans courts and the Women in Recovery program.